kimchoomsilk/Crappy_Things/README.md

 # Crappy_Things
-Some codes that I randomly made.
+Some things that I randomly made.